-Ċ Press to enter sleep mode and wake the device.
-Hold to turn the device on and off and lock the touchscreen. ^ Press to scroll through the data screens, options, and settings.
-From the home screen, press to view the status page. \sim Press to scroll through the data screens, options, and settings.
-From the home screen, press to view glances. Ç Press to mark a new lap.
+Ф Press to enter sleep mode and wake the device.
+Hold to turn the device on and off. ^ Press to scroll through the data screens, options, and settings.
+From the home screen, press to view the widgets. \checkmark Select to scroll through the data screens, options, and settings.
+From the home screen, press to view the glances. Ç Press to mark a new lap.
 Press to start and stop the activity timer.
-1 Press to return to the previous screen.
-Hold to return to the home screen. • Hold to open the main menu.
-Press to select. • Charge using an external power accessory.
+1 Press to return to the previous screen. • From the home screen, hold to view the main menu.
+Press to choose an option, open a shortcut menu, or acknowledge a message (Using the Shortcut Menu , page 6).